 |Organic Chemistry II with lab||4||6|

 Physics may be algebra or calculus-based.
 All science courses require both lecture and lab.
 8 credits of A&P I and II or 4 credits of Human Anatomy and 4 credits of Human Physiology.
-Labs must be included.
-Algebra or Calculus-based.
-Social Sciences are comprised of psychology, sociology, anthropology, political Science, economics, geography, and history.
+Social Sciences course examples include: psychology, sociology, anthropology, political Science, economics, geography, and history.
 Humanities course examples include: languages, literature, philosophy, religion, and the Arts.

 Jefferson Office of Admission will send an email with a link to our supplemental application along with a logon ID once we have downloaded the pharmacy application from PharmCAS.
 Jefferson will send a second email with the PIN to access the supplemental.